 Travel for which costs are incurred by paid and volunteer staff must be for the purpose of providing direct services to victims.
 This may include reasonable costs for transporting victims in connection with the provision of direct services.
-The travel must take place within the grant period (i.e., between the grant's beginning and ending dates) and prior to the Availability Termination Date as specified in CFA Grant Agreement.
+The travel must take place within the grant period (i.e., between the grant's beginning and ending dates).
 All travel expenses paid with CFA funds must be documented and retained in the appropriate CFA file.